reprovinci/kirby-upload-duplicates/README.md

 ## Disclaimer
 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please [create a new issue](https://github.com/reprovinci/kirby-upload-duplicates/issues/new).

+## Issues
+There is still one major issue: The file.create hook is used to rename uploaded files.
+This seems to be run after kirby checks if the file already exists and bails out if it does.
+So this plugin works in a clean setup without existing files but can't handle existing files in a project.